Charles E. Barber: Relationship with George Morgan

+Personal life

-Barber was married to Martha, who died in 1899.
-In 1902, he married Caroline Gaston (1846-1950), who was his wife until his death in 1917.
-Charles and Martha had a daughter in 1875, Anna May, named for Charles' mother.
-Anna May died a year later in 1876.
-Ten years later, Charles and Martha had a daughter named Edith (1886-1970).
+In 1875, Barber married Martha Jones, who died in 1899.
+In 1902, he married Caroline Gaston (1846–1950), who was his wife until his death in 1917.
+Charles and Martha had two daughters, Anna May (1875-1876), named for Charles' mother, and Edith (1886–1970).

 Death

 Charles E. Barber died on February 18, 1917, and was buried 3 days later with Martha and infant daughter Anna May in Mount Peace Cemetery in Philadelphia.
 The flags at the Philadelphia Mint were lowered to half staff on the day of his funeral.
 Roger Burdette provided a scan from the National Archives of the letter from Mint director F. H. von Engelken requesting permission to half-mast the flags.
 Charles E. Barber is the last mint official of any rank to have had this high honor bestowed upon him.

-Barber was succeeded as chief engraver by George T. Morgan.